angelinec/Fall2016Swe573-boun-housing/README.md

 ## Goals
 The project is expected to meet the following requirements:

-  * An authorization system that only accepts users with the mails registered to Boğaziçi Univesity (...@boun.edu.tr).
+  1. An authorization system that only accepts users with the mails registered to Boğaziçi Univesity (...@boun.edu.tr).
-  * Searching houses using maps, limiting the search area.
+  2. Searching houses using maps, limiting the search area.
-  * Uses can specify the features of the house such as cost, tidiness, quietness.
+  3. Uses can specify the features of the house such as cost, tidiness, quietness.
-  * Uses can communicate to each other
+  4. Uses can communicate to each other
-  * Provide a data analysis mechanishm to improve the system features.
+  5. Provide a data analysis mechanishm to improve the system features.

 ## Technical Information
-The backend of the project will be implemented using Java based web servers, and the client will be implemented for mobile devices (Android users only) using Java.
+  * The back-end of the project will be implemented using Java based web servers using Spring MVC on IntelliJ editor.
+  * MySQL will be used as database.
+  * Service responses will be in JSON format.
+  * The client side of the project will be an Android android application.
+  * The mobile application will be developed using Java and (Kotlin also can be used for specific situations such as list operations) on Android Studio.
+  * Material desing will be used for mobile application.
+  * Google libraries will be used mainly: Google Maps API for maps, GSON for data parsing.

 ---
-The project is insipired from the Facebook Page [Boğaziçi Housing](https://www.facebook.com/groups/115127505293925)
+This project is insipired from the Facebook Page [Boğaziçi Housing](https://www.facebook.com/groups/115127505293925)

+# Tracking
+## Week 1 (18.09.2017 - 24.09.2017)

+  * __Description:__ Research conducted about how to impelement the server side for the project (database, editors, client side, data format, web framekwork).
+  * __Category:__ Research
+  * __Estimated Time:__ 6 hours
+  * __Actual Time:__ 5 hours
+  * __Status:__ Done